neolp/itmp/README.md

 [6, 200, "connection closed"]
 ```

-#### 7.2.1.
-Difference between ABORT and DISCONNECT

-The differences between "ABORT" and "DISCONNECT" messages are:

-1. "ABORT" gets sent only _before_ a Session is established, while "DISCONNECT" is sent only _after_ a Session is already established.
-2. "ABORT" is never replied to by a Peer, whereas "DISCONNECT" must be replied to by the receiving Peer

-Though "ABORT" and "DISCONNECT" are structurally identical, using different message types serves to reduce overloaded meaning of messages and simplify message handling code.

 ## 8. Agent Identification

 When a software agent operates in a network protocol, it often identifies itself, its application type, operating system, software vendor, or software revision, by submitting a characteristic identification string to its operating peer.